-- Attend webinars and read new publications to track the latest on clean energy programs, policies, and technologies.
+- Attend and track the latest Congressional hearings, other legislative activities, and scientific and policy briefings.
 Share observations with staff verbally and in writing.

-- Assist staff in research for fact sheets, giving you the opportunity to take a deep dive into new climate, energy, and environment topics.
+- Assist staff in research for white papers, giving you the opportunity to take a deep dive into new climate, energy, and environment topics.

 - Play an integral part in the successful execution of our informative and acclaimed Congressional briefings, which are looked to as a key source of information.
 You will also help us create engaging post-briefing content such as interviewing panelists and capturing briefing highlights.